BT

 While this approach improved cluster utilization and running time for express queries, Uber engineers are considering how to improve it even more.
 In fact, running this design in production showed that express query handling is so fast that it is not necessary to route express queries across different queues based on their priority.

-This made Uber engineers start to work on a further evolution of their design were express queries have a completely dedicated subsystem, which promises to further increase cluster utilization and simplify routing logic.
+This led Uber engineers to start working on a further evolution of their design, where express queries have a completely dedicated subsystem.
+This promises to increase cluster utilization and simplify routing logic.

 About the Author